hiroshimamiya/EPIB685/README.md

 The secondary objective is to develop communication skills for the existing public health issues using geospatial images and existing litrature and media reports.
  - In Class (Week) 2 and 3, we will go through the use of GIS software and story mapping.
  - You are asked to submit the storymap (graded) to the instructor and present in the class (ungraded).
  - Detailed instructions and grading scheme will be provided after GIS workshops.

 ## Assignment 2: Critical review of environmental epidemiology studies (group work) (25%)
-With your teammate (2-3 students, depending on class size), you will be asked to provide a presentation for an environmental epidemiology study.
+With your teammates (approx 2 students, depending on class size), you will be asked to provide a presentation for an environmental epidemiology study.
 The research papers to critique will be assigned to students in Week 5.

 The main objective is to provide you with practice in evaluating the scientific quality of papers from the literature and will thus assist in consolidating and integrating the material taught in the course.
 This will also assist with the planning of the project (Assignment 3).